 Share this post:

 It’s easy to be overwhelmed by the impressive set of historical arms commissioned by the French Directory for General Napoleon Bonaparte in 1797.
-With the historic nature of the set, the legendary man it was made for, and the nearly full-coverage extraordinary embellishment by Boutet and the artisans of the Versailles Manufactory, you have one of the most significant pieces ever offered by Rock Island Auction Company.
+With the historic nature of Napoleon's sword and garniture, the legendary man it was made for, and the nearly full-coverage extraordinary embellishment by Boutet and the artisans of the Versailles Manufactory, you have one of the most significant pieces ever offered by Rock Island Auction Company.

 Greco-Roman symbols and designs recur throughout Napoleon's garniture and bring a real sense of cohesion.
 The designs often compliment or reference one another, and many of them reflected Napoleon’s past and continued to hold significance into his reign as Emperor of the French.